 Dental professionals recommend that a child visits the dentist at least twice a year.

 As an adult, how often you go for dental cleaning and checkup depends on your oral health requirements.
-However, usually visiting the dentist twice a year is satisfactory enough for the average person’s oral health.
+However, visiting the dentist twice a year is satisfactory for the average person’s oral health.

 Such dental visits may seem burdensome to many people.
 But keep in mind that these are quite indispensable at the same time.